Submissions

 Bibliographical references

 RBS supports the visibility of women's academic production.
-Thus, the bibliographic references at the end of the article must contain the authors 'and authors' first names, not just their initials, according to the following format:
+Thus, the bibliographic references at the end of the article must contain the authors first names, not just their initials, according to the following format:

 Artigos